 Studies continue to find lifestyle factors and habits that alter breast cancer risk.
 Some studies are looking at the effect of exercise, weight gain or loss, and diet on breast cancer risk.
 We are also learning more about how genes influence breast cancer.
 This should happen more quickly now that the human genome has been mapped out.

-For women who need radiation after breast-conserving surgery, newer methods such as hypofractionated radiation or accelerated partial breast irradiation are being studied to see if they work as well as standard treatment in keeping breast cancer from coming back.
-They can make it easier to get treatment since the treatment can be done on in a shorter time.
-They are described in more detail in the section, "Radiation therapy for breast cancer."
+For women who need radiation after breast-conserving surgery, newer methods are being studied to see if they work as well as standard treatments in keeping breast cancer from coming back.
+They can make it easier to get treatment since the treatment can be done in a shorter time.

 New chemotherapy drugs

 Because advanced breast cancers are often hard to treat, researchers are looking for newer, better drugs.
 A drug class has been developed that targets cancers caused by BRCA mutations.
 This class of drugs is called PARP inhibitors and they have shown promise in clinical trials treating breast, ovarian, and prostate cancers that had spread and were resistant to other treatments.
 Further studies are being done to see if this drug can help patients without BRCA mutations.